dbt-labs/docs.getdbt.com/website/snippets/tutorial-change-way-model-materialized.md

     </File>

-4. Execute `dbt run`.
+4. Run the `dbt run` command.
 Your model, `customers` should be built as a view.
-5. Run `dbt run --full-refresh` for this to take effect in your warehouse.
+5. Run `dbt run --full-refresh` command for this to take effect in your warehouse.

 ### FAQs